-- AHRC funding guide, including guidance on data management plans
+- AHRC research funding guide, including guidance on research data

-- BBSRC research data sharing policy and data management plan
+- BBSRC data sharing policy and BBSRC data management plan guidance

 - EPSRC policy framework on research data

-- MRC research data sharing policy and guidance
+- MRC research data sharing and management policies and guidance

 - STFC scientific data policy and STFC guidance on data management plans